-Interior stylist and decorative Bea Lambos of Bea+Co worked her magic at The Boulevard House, an alteration and addition to a home in Ivanhoe East, designed by MODO Architecture.
+Interior stylist and decorator Bea Lambos of Bea+Co worked her magic at The Boulevard House, an alteration and addition to a home in Ivanhoe East, designed by MODO Architecture.
 We spoke to Bea about her favourite DOMO brands, choosing pieces for The Boulevard House and how to create interior settings that showcase the architecture and furniture for photography.

 What was MODO Architecture’s brief for The Boulevard House, and what did you want to achieve?